Azure/portaldocs/portal-sdk/generated/top-extensions-authentication-procedures.md

     }
 ```

-<a name="calling-backed-services-apis-or-graph-apis"></a>
+<a name="calling-backend-services-apis-or-graph-apis"></a>
-## Calling backed services/APIs or Graph APIs
+## Calling backend services/APIs or Graph APIs

 Only Ibiza has the authority to mint tokens.
 To call external resources, extension developers need to request the creation of the AAD and register the extension resources with Ibiza for the appropriate environment, as specified in [top-onboarding.md#register-the-extension-with-the-portal-product-configuration](top-onboarding.md#register-the-extension-with-the-portal-product-configuration).

 The following example enables `Contoso_Extension`, a sample extension that queries Graph APIs from the client.

 1. The extension owner creates an RDTask that is located at [http://aka.ms/portalfx/newextension](http://aka.ms/portalfx/newextension).
 This is part of the process that onboards the AAD application with the Portal, as specified in [portalfx-extensions-onboarding-aad.md](portalfx-extensions-onboarding-aad.md).

 1. The AAD Onboarding Website is located at [https://aadonboardingsite.cloudapp.net/RegisterApp](https://aadonboardingsite.cloudapp.net/RegisterApp).
-After the Ibiza team creates the app, you can reach out to <a href="mailto:aadonboarding@microsoft.com?subject=Expediting%20the%20Onboarding%20of%20a%20new%20Extension">aadonboarding@microsoft .com</a> to expedite the process.
+After the Ibiza team creates the app, you can reach out to <a href="mailto:aadonboarding@microsoft.com?subject=Expediting%20the%20Onboarding%20of%20a%20new%20Extension">aadonboarding@microsoft.com</a> to expedite the process.

 1. Submit the RDTask to register the AAD application into the Portal's extension configuration.
 This step can be done simultaneously with the previous step.

     * The client-side `resourceAccess` configuration for the extension in Portal would look something like the following code.
+    * *New:* See [Migrating resource access configuration](#migrating-resource-access-configuration) for instructions on migrating your extension's authorization configuration to your hosting service configuration.

         ```json
         {